-Do-a-dot activities are one of our recent favourites and since Pongal is around the corner, I made these Pongal Do-a-dot colouring pages.
+Do-a-dot activities are among our recent favourites, and since Pongal is around the corner, I made these Pongal Do-a-dot colouring pages.

-This printable page has 7 do-a-dot coloring pages with elements we associate with Pongal.
+This printable page has seven do-a-dot colouring pages with elements we associate with Pongal.

 - Earthen pot

 Read on to know more about this festival and this activity.